Add Prefix to Each Column Name in Pandas DataFrame

 Step 2: Add Prefix to Each Column Name in Pandas DataFrame

-Let’s suppose that you’d like to add a prefix to each column name in the above DataFrame.
+Let’s suppose that you want to add the prefix of ‘Sold_‘ to each column name in the above DataFrame.

 In that case, you’ll need to apply this syntax in order to add the prefix: